Steven Paul Rudolph: Early life and education

 Rudolph did his schooling from Wayne Valley High School in Wayne, New Jersey and graduated with a B.A. degree in English from the University of Florida.
 He started his career as a teacher at the Center for American Language, New York, and also taught English as a Foreign Language at Kanda Gaigo Gakuin (Kanda Institute of Foreign Languages) in Japan.
-He received his master's degree in Education from Temple University, Tokyo.
+He received his master's degree in education from Temple University, Tokyo.
 In 1993.
 Rudolph moved to India in 1994.

 Educational initiatives

 In 1995, Rudolph set up the first Internet connection in an Indian school – Jiva Public School in Faridabad – through tie-ups with ERNET (Education and Research Network, Government of India), Apple Computer, and Intel.
 Through this initiative, he introduced the Internet into hundreds of schools across the country.

 In 1997, Rudolph launched a series of modern computer books that familiarized Indian students and teachers with new uses of the computer.
-His books advocated computers as a tool for learning, communicating, drawing and creating music, as opposed to the existing curriculum that primarily dealt with programming languages like BASIC, operating systems like DOS, hardware, and the history of computers.
+His books advocated computers as a tool for learning, communicating, drawing and creating music, as opposed to the existing curriculum that primarily dealt with learning programming languages and how to use operating systems.

 In 2001, Rudolph authored textbook materials based on Howard Gardner’s framework of Multiple Intelligences.
 Known as ICOT (India’s Curriculum of Tomorrow), the curriculum incorporated High Order Thinking Skills (HOTS), technology, and value-based activities.

 In 2009, Rudolph authored his first book, The 10 Laws of Learning, which was specifically written for Indian parents.
 The book proposes a number of educational principles, which, if followed, can lead to increased levels of learning.

 In 2011, he authored his second book, Solving the Ice Cream Dilemma.
 A book on careers, Solving the Ice Cream Dilemma is published by Times Group Books and seeks to help parents help their kids in solving their career confusion.